What's distance learning?

 - You get to decide exactly when and where you study

-- You can gain a degree from anywhere in the world
+- You can get a degree from anywhere in the world

 - Distance learning courses often cost less than full-time degrees, so you can save money